FellowTraveler/flexiai/docs/setup.md

 ### Install FlexiAI with pip

-To install the FlexiAI framework using `pip`, run:
+To install the FlexiAI framework using pip, run:

 ```powershell
 pip install flexiai